bernardladenthin/bernardladenthin/README.md

 ---

-### 📡 Interests
+### 📡 Personal Interests

-Outside of work, I enjoy **electronics engineering**, low-level development, and building custom tools or devices to solve unique problems.
+I love working on **electronics projects**, exploring **reverse engineering**, and experimenting with **low-level optimization techniques**.
+In my spare time, I craft utilities and microtools that blend software and hardware.

 ---

 ### 🌍 Location

-Based near **Berlin, Germany 🇩🇪**, I love building efficient, testable, and well-documented software — whether it runs on a car, a GPU, or a tiny microcontroller.
+Based near **Berlin, Germany**, I'm passionate about well-tested, efficient, and secure software — whether it's running on a car, a GPU, or a tiny embedded chip.

 ---